Floquet thermalization by power-law induced permutation symmetry breaking: Dynamical Quantities

 \subsection{Total angular momentum $J^2$}

-The evolution of total angular momentum operator $J^2$ at any time $n$, defined as $\langle J^2 \rangle=\langle {\psi_n|J^2|\psi_n \rangle}$, is shown in Fig.~\ref{J2_timeavg}(a) for different $\alpha$, where the period of driving $\tau$ is set to unity.
+The evolution of total angular momentum operator $J^2$ at any time $n$, defined as $\langle J^2(n) \rangle=\langle {\psi_n|J^2|\psi_n \rangle}$, scaled by the corresponding RMT value $J^2_{\rm_{RMT}}$ discussed later, is shown in Fig.~\ref{J2_timeavg}(a) for different $\alpha$, where the period of driving $\tau$ is set to unity.
 As stated earlier, $\alpha=0$ is the kicked top model where $\langle J^2 \rangle$ is a constant of motion and its value is given by $\langle J^2 \rangle=N/2(N/2+1)$.
 For any non-zero $\alpha$, $J^2$ is no longer a constant of motion and its value decreases from that at $\alpha=0$, and reaches a steady state at large $n$.
-The time averaged steady state value denoted by $\overline{\langle J^2 \rangle}$ is plotted as a function of $\alpha$ in Fig.~\ref{J2_timeavg}(b).
+The time averaged steady state value denoted by $\overline{\langle J^2 \rangle}$, after rescaling, is plotted as a function of $\alpha$ in Fig.~\ref{J2_timeavg}(b).
 We see that for $\alpha$ small, $\overline{\langle J^2 \rangle}$ stays close to $N/2 (N/2 +1)$ corresponding to the permutation symmetric subspace, and decreases as $\alpha$ is increased, reaching a minimum around $\alpha=0.5$.
 This minimum value extends till $\alpha=2$, after which the steady state value again increases.
-The minimum value attained in this case is equal to the one obtained for random states in full Hilbert space, given by $\langle J^2 \rangle_{RMT}=3N/4$ \cite{manju_2025_SR}, as indicated by the black horizontal dashed line in Fig.~\ref{J2_timeavg}(b).
-We also study the behavior of $\overline{\langle J^2 \rangle}$ for other values of $\tau$ which is shown in the inset of Fig.~\ref{J2_timeavg}(b).
+The minimum value attained in this case is equal to the one obtained for random states in full Hilbert space, given by $J^2_{\rm{RMT}}=3N/4$ \cite{manju_2025_SR}, see Fig.~\ref{J2_timeavg}(b).
+We also study the behavior of $\overline{\langle J^2 \rangle}/J^2_{\rm_{RMT}}$ for other values of $\tau$ which is shown in the inset of Fig.~\ref{J2_timeavg}(b).
 We observe a similar trend like the $\tau=1$ case, i.e, an initial monotonic decrease followed by an increase.
 As compared to $\tau=1$, we find that for larger $\tau$, the minimum value of $\langle J^2 \rangle$ is reached at smaller $\alpha$, and extends upto larger range of $\alpha$.
 For example, when $\tau=1$, the minima is reached at $\alpha=0.5$ which continues till $\alpha=2$, whereas for $\tau=5$, the minima is reached at $\alpha=0.1$ and extends till $\alpha=5$.
 This behavior is expected as decreasing the driving frequency (or increasing $\tau$) can make the system absorb energy from the drive, resulting in faster thermalization \cite{exponential_slow_heating}.
-The deviation of $J^2$ from $\langle J^2 \rangle_{RMT}$ for large $\alpha$ is justified owing to its transition to a more localized short range interacting integrable spin chain at large $\alpha$ values.
+The deviation of $J^2$ from $J^2_{\rm{RMT}}$ for large $\alpha$ is justified owing to its transition to a more localized short range interacting integrable spin chain at large $\alpha$ values.
 We shall explain this $\tau$ and $\alpha$ dependence using spectral statistics in sec \ref{sec_spectralstatistics}.